MurhafSousli/ngx-progressbar/lib/core/README.md

   }

   ngOnDestroy() {
-    // Destroy instance using `NgProgress` service
+    // Destroy NgProgressRef instance using `NgProgress` service. this.ngProgress.destroy();
-    this.ngProgress.destroy();

-    // DO NOT DESTROY USING `progressRef` INSTANCE
+    // DO NOT DESTROY USING `progressRef` ITSELF.
     // this.progressRef.destroy();
   }
 }